JordanRoberts-2000/ms-project-1/README.md

 I need to create a positive user experience.
 I will achieve this by not overloading the user with infomation, using relevant colours and creating a simple yet exciting layout.
 I will not include annoying pop-ups or any autoplay.
 ## Strategy plane
 ### user stories
 I'm looking for a rock band to play at my wedding.
-I will know from music samples if itll suit my taste, then I will need to book them."Jane Murray"
+I will know from music samples if itll suit my taste, then I will need to book them.
+"Jane Murray"
-I'm already a fan and just want to get to know more about them and also maybe buy some merch."Guy Fawks" I'm new to rock music and am just looking around at various bands.
+I'm already a fan and just want to get to know more about them and also maybe buy some merch.
+"Guy Fawks"
+I'm new to rock music and am just looking around at various bands.
+"Logan Paul"
 ### conclusion
 The site I will build must:
 * cater to both fans and newcomers